Mapping different skyrmion phases in double wedges of Ta/FeCoB(tFeCoB)/Ta(tTa)Ox

 The discovery of topologically non-trivial chiral magnetic configurations called skyrmions \cite{Bogdanov,Ivanov} ignited a new possibility of ultra-fast and robust magnetic memories and logic devices.
-The essence of skyrmion chirality lies in Dzyaloshinskii-Moriya interaction (DMI) which is an antisymmetric exchange interaction induced by spin orbit coupling in the presence of broken inversion symmetry.
-Skyrmions were initially observed in bulk non centro-symmetric crystals like MnSi and FeGe at low temperature \cite{Yu,Muhlbauer} and have more recently been identified in thin trilayer systems at room temperature consisting of a heavy metal (HM), a ferromagnet (FM) and an insulator (usually metal oxides MOx) like Ta/FeCoB/TaOx \cite{Jiang}, Pt/CoFeB/MgO \cite{Woo} or Pt/Co/MgO \cite{Boulle}.
-In these systems, an interfacial DMI arises either at the interfaces between FM and HM (Fert-Levy mechanism \cite{Fert}) and/or between FM and MOx (Rashba mechanism \cite{Kim,Shanavas,Yang}).
+One key ingredient for skyrmion homochirality lies in Dzyaloshinskii-Moriya interaction (DMI) which is an antisymmetric exchange interaction induced by spin orbit coupling in the presence of broken inversion symmetry.
+Skyrmions were initially observed in bulk non centro-symmetric crystals like MnSi and FeGe at low temperature \cite{Yu,Muhlbauer} and have more recently been identified in thin trilayer systems at room temperature consisting of a heavy metal (HM), a ferromagnet (FM) and an insulator (usually metal oxides MOx) like Ta/FeCoB/TaOx \cite{Jiang}, Pt/CoFeB/MgO \cite{Woo} or Pt/Co/MgO \cite{Boulle}, in HM/FM/HM multilayers (Pt/Co/Os/Pt \cite{Tolley}) or repetitions of such multilayers \cite{Woo, Luchaire}.
+In HM/FM/MOx trilayer systems, an interfacial DMI arises either at the interfaces between FM and HM (Fert-Levy mechanism \cite{Fert}) and/or between FM and MOx (Rashba mechanism \cite{Kim,Shanavas,Yang}).
 In these trilayer structures, FM, HM and oxide film thicknesses and also interfacial properties can be finely and independently adjusted: it is a way of tuning magnetic properties for stable skyrmion generation and manipulation and is well suited to bring skyrmions closer to technological integration.

 The total magnetic energy minimization required to stabilize skyrmions is composed of competing interactions: Heisenberg exchange, Zeeman, dipolar, anisotropy (magnetocrystalline and interface contributions) and DMI.
 These different contributions of volume/interface origin evolve differently with film thicknesses and interface qualities so that a complex magnetic configuration diagram can be constructed \cite{ABM,Buttner}.
 Therefore, obtaining magnetic skyrmions at room temperature is not straightforward.
 Most of the methods rely on geometrical patterning and application of current to nucleate and stabilize them \cite{Jiang, Boulle, Juge,Legrand}.